✓ Updated March 2026

 Grab (Ride-hailing App)

-Grab is the dominant ride-hailing app in Hanoi, offering car and motorbike taxi options.
-It's incredibly convenient for getting around the city, especially for solo travelers or couples, and often cheaper than traditional taxis.
+Grab is the dominant ride-hailing app in Hanoi, offering car and motorbike taxi services.
+It's incredibly convenient for getting around the city, especially for solo travelers or couples, and prices are generally fixed upfront.

 Hanoi Metro (Cat Linh-Ha Dong Line)

-This is Hanoi's first and currently only metro line, connecting the Yen Nghia bus station in Ha Dong district to the Cat Linh station in the city center.
-It's a modern and efficient way to bypass the notorious traffic, especially for longer distances between these two points.
+This is Hanoi's first and currently only metro line, connecting the Yen Nghia bus station in the southwest to the Cat Linh station in the city center.
+It's a modern, air-conditioned way to bypass traffic, particularly useful if your destination is near one of its stations.

 Cyclos

-Hanoi has an extensive bus network that reaches most parts of the city and surrounding areas.
-It's the most budget-friendly option and a fantastic way to experience local life, though it can be confusing for first-timers.
+Hanoi has an extensive public bus network that reaches most parts of the city, including areas not served by the metro.
+It's the most budget-friendly option for getting around.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.